qalearning/qakf-labs/xAlabs/AppendixAlab.md

 16. Modify the commit message to say "updated index.html" and click ""Commit changes".

 17. Give it a few seconds (the default interval is 10 seconds) and then curl or browse to the service again.
+You should see your modified home page.

 <details><summary>Stretch goal - optional exercise</summary>
 <p>